ponomarenko/python-playground/README.md

 > Could not install packages due to an OSError: [WinError 2] The system cannot find the file specified: 'C:\\Python312\\Scripts\\f2py.exe'

-Try running the command as administrator: or pip install numpy --user to install numpy without any special previlages
+Try running the command as administrator or `pip install 'package name' --user` to install numpy without any special previlages.